Latifa bint Mohammed Al Maktoum (born 1985): 2021 Mall of the Emirates photo appearance

 On 22 May 2021, a photo that appears to show Princess Latifa sitting with two other women in a Dubai shopping mall, the Mall of the Emirates, was posted online and shared on two public Instagram accounts.
 Although the image has not been verified, a friend of Latifa's confirmed that it is a photo of the princess.
 According to sources, the women who posted the photo were paid to do so.
 Some human rights activists asked the UK government to help.

 2021 Madrid–Barajas Airport appearance

 In June 2021, pictures of Latifa at Adolfo Suárez Madrid–Barajas Airport were posted on Instagram by former Royal Navy member Sioned Taylor, who had also published photos showing Latifa in the Mall of the Emirates.
 She mentioned they were on a "Great European holiday with Latifa".
-David Haigh, co-founder of the Free Latifa campaign, stated that they were "pleased to see Latifa seemingly having a passport, traveling and enjoying an increasing degree of freedom", and confirmed that several campaign members had been contacted directly by the princess herself.
+David Haigh, co-founder of the Free Latifa campaign, stated that they were "pleased to see Latifa seemingly having a passport, travelling and enjoying an increasing degree of freedom", and confirmed that several campaign members had been contacted directly by the princess herself.